 Our custom tour of Romania from Cluj is a 10-days trip.
 This way, you will have enough time to profoundly explore the country, at a comfortable pace.
 We will travel around the country, from Cluj to Maramures, Bucovina, back to Transylvania and then to Bucharest.
 The trip itinerary is flexible, so at our guest’s request, we can adjust it to fit their agenda and the time available.

-The price for our 10 days tour starts from 750 EUR/person.
-This price is valid for a group of 6 persons and for a price of accommodation of a maximum of 60 EUR/night for a double room, including breakfast.
-Depending on the final itinerary, the type of accommodation you choose and the size of the group, the price can be modified, so, for a personalised offer please contact us.
+The price starts from 750 EUR/person.
+This price is valid for a group of 8 persons and for an average price of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
+Please see below the price per person, depending on the group size.
+The hotels or guesthouses where we will stay will be chosen together; we will give you a few options and you will have the final word regarding the accommodation.
+Depending on the hotels you choose and the final itinerary, the price can change, so, for a custom offer please contact us.

 Level of physical activity: Moderate.
 Our guests need to be able to walk a maximum of 5 km per day or climb stairs.